peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A nickname prepared for enforcement under the Nickname profile in RFC 8266.
 Returns null if that string is invalid under that profile (including if <i>str</i>
 is null or empty).
-Return values of this method should not be used for comparison purposes (see RFC 8266, sec.
-2.3); for such purposes, use the NicknameForComparison method instead.
+Return values of this method should not be used for omparison purposes (see RFC 8266, sec.
+2.3); for such purposes, use the icknameForComparison method instead.

 <a id="NicknameForComparison_string"></a>
 ### NicknameForComparison